huijing/personal-website/content/blog/2024-07-05-how-to-try-experimental-css-features.md

 <span class="emoji" role="img" tabindex="0" aria-label="robot">&#x1F916;</span>: Mozilla Firefox introduced feature flags, accessible via about:config, much earlier than Chrome.
 The about:config interface has been available since at least Firefox 2, which was released in **October 2006**.
 This interface allows users to modify advanced settings and enable or disable experimental features.

 <span class="emoji" role="img" tabindex="0" aria-label="woman raising hand">&#x1F64B;&#x1F3FB;&#x200D;&#x2640;&#xFE0F;</span>: and when did safari roll out it's new feature flag tab in developer settings?
-<span class="emoji" role="img" tabindex="0" aria-label="robot">&#x1F916;</span>: Safari rolled out its new feature flag tab in the Developer settings with the release of Safari 13, which was introduced in **September 2019**.
-This feature, accessible through the "Develop" menu, allows developers to enable or disable experimental features and technologies in the browser.
+<s><span class="emoji" role="img" tabindex="0" aria-label="robot">&#x1F916;</span>: Safari rolled out its new feature flag tab in the Developer settings with the release of Safari 13, which was introduced in **September 2019**.
+This feature, accessible through the "Develop" menu, allows developers to enable or disable experimental features and technologies in the browser.</s>

 I think these should be largely accurate, someone tell me if they're not.

+_Update!
+ChatGPT is wrong!!
+Someone did tell me!
+Specifically [Curtis Wilcox](https://scholar.harvard.edu/ccwilcox/people/curtis-wilcox) and [Jen Simmons](https://jensimmons.com/)_ <span class="emoji" role="img" tabindex="0" aria-label="person bowing">&#x1F647;&#x1F3FB;</span>

+<iframe src="https://c.im/@cwilcox808/112734737122814176/embed" width="400" height="330" allowfullscreen="allowfullscreen" sandbox="allow-scripts allow-same-origin allow-popups allow-popups-to-escape-sandbox allow-forms"></iframe>

+<iframe src="https://front-end.social/@jensimmons/112735884858878928/embed" width="400" height="480" allowfullscreen="allowfullscreen" sandbox="allow-scripts allow-same-origin allow-popups allow-popups-to-escape-sandbox allow-forms"></iframe>

 ### Safari

 Admittedly, Safari is not a browser I use on the regular, only when testing, and it is generally a cursory load page, scroll page, move on to next page, kind of thing.
-So sadly, it was only recently (5 years after release) that I noticed “Feature Flags” had a dedicated tab in Developer settings.
+So sadly, it was only recently (~~5 years~~ 10 months after release) that I noticed “Feature Flags” had a dedicated tab in Developer settings.

 {{<img2x filename="posts/experimental-css/safari" filetype="png" alt="Feature flag tab in Safari's developer settings">}}